 The OT may also need to visit your home to get an idea of the difficulties you might face.
 You, or a family member, can request to be present at the visit.

-The OT (or other care professional) will speak with you and look around your home to identify what difficulties you face.
+A care specialist, such as an occupational therapist or a social worker, will speak with you and look around your home to identify what difficulties you face.
 It can be helpful for a friend or family member to be present during this assessment to support you and make sure that all the important issues are discussed.

-We explain this in greater detail in getting a needs assessment.
+We explain this process in greater detail in getting a needs assessment.

 What happens after the assessment?